Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Passenger Wheel Opening

-As mentioned, Some prior "customizer" did violence to both wheel lips to make room for some ugly monster truck tires.
+As mentioned, Some prior "customizer" did violence to the wheel openings to make room for some ugly truck tires.
 Now, I couldn't find anyone who made the repair panel for the Lemans/GTO.
 So I bought a pair for the same year Chevelle.
 I was hoping they were close enough so that I could modify them.
-I reasoned that I could choose to spend oodles on new quarter skins and spend weeks or months installing them (and then modify them because they only sell them for a '66).
+I reasoned that I could choose to spend oodles on new quarter skins and spend weeks installing them (and of course modify them because they are only available for a '66).
 Been there, done that, out of the question.
 Or, I could improvise and adapt.
 That's what I choose.
-I may have made a mistake, but it's only an $85 mistake.

 And actually, when they came in the mail I was pleasantly surprised.
 The wheel opening was pretty close to the same contour.
 But they are too short, so it's time to cut and stretch them.